Yokuts Valley, California: Name

+The Chukimena, the Yokuts tribe that occupied the valley before American colonization, named it Múshtihnau, after their main village.
+The nearby Éntimbits Yokuts tribe called the valley, Túcheu.
 The label "Valley" originally referred to either the surrounding basin or a narrow valley that connects it to the San Joaquin Valley.
 Today it refers to both.
 The basin may have originally been named "Woman's Land", after a depression in a rock overlooking the valley that resembles a woman's moccasin print.
-By 1873, non-native hunters adapted the name in English to "Squaw Valley", because "squaw" was the pejorative term used by white settlers for Indigenous women.
-The United States Board on Geographic Names (BGN) officially assigned the name Squaw Valley to the community in 1957 and to the basin in 1959.
+By 1873, non-native hunters adapted the name in English to "Squaw Valley", because "squaw" was the term used by white settlers for Indigenous women; it is considered a slur by natives.
+The United States Board on Geographic Names (BGN) officially assigned the name "Squaw Valley" to the community in 1957 and to the basin in 1959.

-On August 28, 1958, at the behest of Representative B. F. Sisk, the BGN decided that Squaw Valley would only refer to this community, not to a newer community in Placer County that was about to host the 1960 Winter Olympics.
+On August 28, 1958, at the behest of Representative B. F. Sisk, the BGN decided that "Squaw Valley" would only refer to this community, not to a newer community in Placer County that was about to host the 1960 Winter Olympics.
 The latter would become known as Olympic Valley.
 Nevertheless, the name "Squaw Valley" continued to refer informally to both communities, creating considerable confusion.

 From 2020 to 2023, a coalition that included members of local tribes petitioned the Fresno County Board of Supervisors to rename the community "Nuum Valley" and later "Yokuts Valley", citing the derogatory history of the town's previous name.

 In September 2022, the Board on Geographic Names renamed the surrounding valley to Yokuts Basin as part of a program to remove "squaw" from geographical names across the country.
-A Fresno County Supervisor, Republican Nathan Magsig, solicited feedback from 1,400 households soliciting feedback about the proposed renaming and organized a town hall meeting with local activists that turned contentious.
+A Fresno County Supervisor, Republican Nathan Magsig, solicited feedback from 1,400 households about the proposed renaming and says they prefer Bear Valley.
+He organized a town hall meeting with local activists that turned contentious.
 Arguments against the name change ranged from procedural to political.
-Some opposed it simply for the fact that the new name had not been chosen by residents.
-Others refused to accept that the word "squaw" has a derogatory history, and proposed that "a woke agenda" had motivated the change.
+Some opposed it simply for the fact that the new name had not been chosen by residents, ironic to the native tribes who still live in the area.
+Others refused to accept that the word "squaw" is considered derogatory by others.
 Arguments in favor of the change came from Native activists and white residents of the town who wanted their home cleared of a name that degraded Indigenous women.

-A few days later, Governor Gavin Newsom signed a law directing state and local authorities to remove "squaw" from geographic features and place names throughout the state, including Squaw Valley, by 2025.
+A few days later, Governor Gavin Newsom signed a law directing state and local authorities to remove "squaw" from geographic features and place names throughout the state, including "Squaw Valley", by 2025.
 In October, the Fresno County Board of Supervisors passed a resolution that acknowledged the state and federal renaming efforts while notifying the federal government that 87% of households that responded to Supervisor Magsig's survey opposed renaming the community.

 In January 2023, the Board on Geographic Names completed additional review on renaming the unincorporated populated place to "Yokuts Valley."
 In February, a prominent welcome sign bearing the previous name was removed, prompting some local residents to call for its restoration.